yaroslavros/agent2agent-auth-framework/draft-agent2agent-kasselman_lombardo-agent2agent-auth.md

 ## Cross Domain Agent-to-Agent Authorization
 Identiyt chaining, ID-Jag.

-# Agent Monitoring and Remediation
+# Agent Monitoring and Remediation - Jeff
 Key point - ongoing monitoring and remediation is needed.
 Use protocols like SSE, CAEP to respond to changes in authorization.
 Note the need for ongoing logging and audit trails.
 Talk about end-to-end audit and how this is enabled by having agent identifiers.

-# Agent Auhtentication and Authorization Policy
+# Agent Auhtentication and Authorization Policy - Discuss
 Key point - configuration and parameters for all the above constitutes policy.
 Not stnadardises and not recommended for standrdisation?
 Perhaps somethign about document format?

-# Agent Compliance
+# Agent Compliance - Discuss
 Key point - audit against Agent Identity Policy - not standrdised and not recommended to standardise.
+Governance and observability.
+Perhaps we discuss and describe, but don't suggest standards here.

 # Security Considerations